 Can you leave caladium bulbs in the ground over winter?

-Only if you live somewhere warm.
-Caladiums are hardy in USDA growing zones 9 and above.
+You can leave caladiums in the ground over winter if you live somewhere warm.
+They are hardy in USDA growing zones 9 and above.

 Do caladiums come back every year?